bodik/haas/website/html/DEVELOPMENT.md

 # HaaS development information

-Masterless puppet ecoystem is split into set of components installable on almost any Debian 9.x Stretch VM.
+Masterless puppet ecosystem is split into set of components installable on almost any Debian 9.x Stretch VM.

 ## Components